Sprent Dabwido

-Sprent Arumogo Dabwido (16 September 1972 – 8 May 2019) was a Nauruan politician who served as President of Nauru between 2011 and 2013, and was also a weightlifter.
+Sprent Arumogo Dabwido (16 September 1972 – 8 May 2019) was a Nauruan politician and weightlifter who served as President of Nauru from 2011 to 2013.
 The son of a parliamentarian, Dabwido was originally elected to the Meneng Constituency in the Parliament of Nauru at the 2004 elections.
 Having served as Minister for Telecommunications in Marcus Stephen's government from 2009, Dabwido joined the Nauruan opposition faction in November 2011 after Stephen's resignation, and, having passed a motion of no confidence against interim president Freddie Pitcher, was elected president four days later.
 In his role as president, Dabwido functioned as chairman of the Cabinet of Nauru, and held various portfolios in the Nauruan government.

 Weightlifting career

 Prior to entering politics, Dabwido was a weightlifter.
 He was the national champion of Nauru in weightlifting in 1995 and 1996.
 He also represented Nauru internationally winning a silver medal for his country at the 1995 Samoa Games and competed at the 1995 World Weightlifting Championships in the super heavyweight category.